 Now that you've seen the pattern, see if you can figure out the endings for another important verb, gehen (to go).
 Then click below to check your answer!

 Now you know the main pattern for German verbs!
-(Go treat yourself to a schnitzel and a beer.)
+(Go treat yourself to a schnitzel.)
 This rule will work for a great many German verbs, but there are a few exceptions.
 One very important exception is the verb haben (to have).

 The verb “to have” is necessary for all sorts of basic German phrases.
 (More than you'd probably expect!)
 It's an irregular verb, so you'll notice that it's a little different from the pattern you've just learned.
 Here is how the German verb “to have” changes.